apostrophecms/apostrophe-documentation/modules/apostrophe-pages/index.md

 ### addToAdminBar() *[api]*

+### getBaseUrl(*req*) *[api]*
+Returns the effective base URL for the given request.
+If Apostrophe's top-level `baseUrl` option is set, it is returned, otherwise the empty string.
+This makes it easier to build absolute URLs (when `baseUrl` is configured), or to harmlessly prepend the empty string (when it is not configured).
+The Apostrophe cursors used to fetch Apostrophe pages consult this method, and it is extended by the optional `apostrophe-workflow` module to create correct absolute URLs for specific locales.
 ### modulesReady(*callback*)
 When all modules are ready, invoke `registerGenericPageTypes` to register a manager for any page type that doesn't already have one via `apostrophe-custom-pages`,